nclsbayona/nclsbayona.github.io/content/post/kubernetes/kubernetes-architecture/index.md

 So, having these two groups separated allows for a better understanding of the required links and components that make up [Kubernetes](https://docs.kubernetes.io).![architecture](https://kubernetes.io/images/docs/kubernetes-cluster-architecture.svg)

 Lets try to explain Kubernetes architecture using a fairly-easy to understand metaphor (Who doesn't like metaphors to explain technical concepts?).
 Imagine Kubernetes as a city.
-It has houses (Nodes), a town hall (Control plane), and residents provide services/products (This are out of scope for this post, maybe try checking out the [Kubernetes intro](/p/kubernetes-intro) post before).
+It has neighborhoods (The cluster), a town hall (Control plane), and residents provide services/products (This are out of scope for this post, maybe try checking out the [Kubernetes intro](/p/kubernetes-intro) post before).

 #### Control plane